Chinese Car Brands

 Everus Logo

-Li Nian, also known as Everus, is part of Guangqi Honda Automobile Co, Ltd. It produces vehicles based on Honda technology.
-For example, the S1 model is the result of a rebranding of the fourth-generation Honda City.
-The VE-1 subcompact SUV, which runs on electricity, is based on the Honda Vezel crossover concept.
+Li Nian, or Everus, is part of Guangqi Honda Automobile Co, Ltd. It produces vehicles based on Honda technology.
+For example, the S1 model results from a rebranding of the fourth-generation Honda City.
+The VE-1 subcompact SUV runs on electricity based on the Honda Vezel crossover concept.

 Nanjing Automobile Corporation